-In order to raise additional capital to meet its working capital needs, we expect to issue additional shares of common stock or securities convertible, exchangeable or exercisable into common stock from time to time, which could result in substantial dilution to investors.
+If we need to raise additional capital to meet our working capital needs, we expect to issue additional shares of common stock or securities convertible, exchangeable or exercisable into common stock from time to time, which could result in substantial dilution to investors.
 Investors should anticipate being substantially diluted based upon the current condition of the capital and credit markets and their impact on small companies.